Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Bridgeland moduli spaces

-Clearly, the map \eqref{eq:rest} remains injective if we add the action of derived dual functor $\DD$ into $ \Aut^{\rm de}(\CH^\ast(X))$.
-More generally, we can consider the induced action from derived equivalences between twisted K3 surfaces.
-Let us briefly review the basic results of twisted sheaves on K3 surfaces.
+Let us briefly review the basic results of twisted sheaves on $K3$ surfaces.
 Our main reference is \cite{LMS14} and \cite{HS05}.
 Let $\srX\rightarrow X$ be a $\bm\mu_m$-gerbe over $X$.
 This corresponds to a pair $(X,\alpha)$ for some $\alpha\in \rH^2_{fl}(X,\bm\mu_m)$, where the cohomology group is with respect to the flat topology.
-The gerbe $\srX\to X$ or the pair $(X,\alpha)$ is called a twisted K3 surface.
-Recall that there is a Kummer exact sequence
+The gerbe $\srX\to X$ or the pair $(X,\alpha)$ is called a twisted $K3$ surface.
+There is a Kummer exact sequence

 in flat topology and it induces a surjective map

 We denote by $[\srX]$ the image of $\alpha$ in $\Br(X)[m]$.